-Planet Aid sent its first container of clothing to Angola in 1998 and continued to support development projects in the country through its sister organization Ajuda de Desenvolvimento de Povo para Povo (ADPP) Angola.
-ADPP worked hand in hand with the Government of Angola to implement programs that were in line with the nation’s official strategic development plans.
+Planet Aid sent its first container of clothing to Angola in 1998 and has continued to support development projects in the country through Ajuda de Desenvolvimento de Povo para Povo, or ADPP Angola.
+ADPP Angola works hand-in-hand with the Government of Angola to implement programs that align with the nation’s official strategic development plans.

-In 1995, ADPP entered into an agreement with the Angolan Ministry of Education to establish a nationwide primary school teacher-training program.
-The agreement set forth plans for constructing 18 colleges to provide pre-service training for teachers, specifically reaching out to rural and peri-urban areas where the need for qualified teachers is very great.
-ADPP established the first 12 colleges, which together graduate approximately 2,500 new qualified teachers per year.
+In 1995, ADPP Angola entered into an agreement with the Angolan Ministry of Education to establish a nationwide primary school teacher-training program.
+The agreement set forth plans for constructing 18 colleges to provide pre-service training for teachers, specifically reaching out to rural and peri-urban areas.
+ADPP Angola established the first 12 colleges, which together graduate approximately 2,500 new qualified teachers per year.